Frequently Asked Questions About Wrongful Termination In Chicago

 The simple answer is no. State and federal law do not require an employer to offer an employee severance upon termination.
 However, if an employer does offer severance, it is important to have an attorney review the documents to help you understand the terms of the agreement.

 Contact Our Experienced Chicago Wrongful Termination Attorney Today!

-Foote, Mielke, Chavez & O’Neil, LLC serves Chicago, DuPage County, Kane County, and Cook County from their office in Geneva, Illinois for all wrongful termination legal needs of our clients.
+FMCO Law serves Chicago, DuPage County, Kane County and Cook County from our office in Geneva, Illinois, for all wrongful termination legal needs of our clients.
 We provided this wrongful termination FAQ to help guide people.